-I teach high school English.
-This year I will also be teaching high school speech and debate for the first time.
-In the past I have taught grades 8-12 theatre, 7th grade creative writing, all high school English courses, dual credit English courses, and STAAR English EOC remediation.
+I teach high school AP English 3 and Pre-AP English 2.
+In the past I have taught high school debate, grades 8-12 theatre, 7th grade creative writing, all high school English courses, dual credit English courses, and STAAR English EOC remediation.
 I have also directed UIL One Act Play and advised Student Council.
 I have my PhD in English from Texas A&M University-Commerce.
 I am also a single mother and a writer.
 Some of my posts on this blog also appear on my other blog www.RachelCantrell.com.

 I am always happy to customize my Teacher Pay Teacher products- just ask!

 ENG 1302: Ethnography Literacy Projects

 The ENG 1302 courses I taught at Texas A&M University-Commerce focused on having students create an ethnography project examining how a community utilized literacy (specifically focusing on literacy sponsorship within discourse communities).
 My students focused on online discourse communities.
 I created this website for them full of resources, my assignment customized assignment prompts that meet the requirements of the department for ENG 1302 courses, etc. I have kept this website up as an example of my teaching for this digital portfolio and I have had other teachers utilize my resources.